VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -replicationFactor int
      Replication factor for the ingested data, i.e. how many copies to make among distinct -storageNode instances.
 Note that vmselect must run with -dedup.minScrapeInterval=1ms for data de-duplication when replicationFactor is greater than 1.
 Higher values for -dedup.minScrapeInterval at vmselect is OK (default 1)
   -rpc.disableCompression
-     Whether to disable compression of RPC traffic.
-This reduces CPU usage at the cost of higher network bandwidth usage -sortLabels
+     Whether to disable compression for the data sent from vminsert to vmstorage.
+This reduces CPU usage at the cost of higher network bandwidth usage
+  -sortLabels
      Whether to sort labels for incoming samples before writing them to storage.
 This may be needed for reducing memory usage at storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}.
 Enabled sorting for labels can slow down ingestion performance a bit
   -storageNode array